syncfusion-content/flutter-docs/Flutter/treemap/levels.md

 # Levels in the Flutter Treemap

-The levels of the tree map can be categorized into the following two types,
+The levels of the treemap can be categorized into the following two types,

 * Flat level.
 * Hierarchical level.